sudosoph/docs/content/getting-started/overview/proxy-options.md

 Unlike Legacy CDNs which generally are fixed on a single proxy, Section allows you to choose the proxies that suit your application architecture.

-Depending on your need, you can run a single proxy or run multiple proxies to combine the power of many:
+Depending on your needs, you can run a single module or combine multiple modules for enhanced performance benefit:

-* **Performance**: Varnish Cache  (versions 3, 4, and 5).
+* **Performance**: Varnish Cache  (versions 3, 4, 5, 6).
 Google's PageSpeed.
 Nginx, and Nginx+Lua.
 * **Scalability**: Varnish Cache .
 Nginx.
 * **Availability**: Varnish Cache .
 Nginx+Lua.
 * **Security**: ModSecurity.
 ThreatX.
 Signal Sciences.